Instance-JS/Instance/docs/table-of-elements.md

 you are essentially choosing naming 'conventions' at random.

-This distinction matters enough that Instance.js (by accident as the most logical choice) maintains separate handling for acronyms vs abbreviations in its constructor naming conventions (see Case Modes documentation), even though HTML no longer does.
+This distinction matters enough that Instance.js (by accident as the most logical choice) maintains separate handling for element acronyms vs element abbreviations, in its constructor naming conventions (see Case Modes documentation), even though HTML no longer does.

-Had `<acronym>` remained distinct from `<abbr>`, my 'case-convention.md' documentation file would likely have been unnecessary— the spec itself would encode the distinction, and framework authors could reference it directly instead of figuring it out on their own.
+Had `<acronym>` remained distinct from `<abbr>`, my 'case-convention.md' documentation file would likely have been unnecessary~ the spec itself would encode the distinction, and framework authors (as well as adopters) could reference it directly instead of brute-forcing it on their own.

 Not everyone is going to do what I did (architecture is inclusive of its own documentation) in order to preemptively solve a problem that most would never consider.